thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

     2. Are dates of birth missing or are you unsure if a WCA ID is missing?
     3. Have rounds or entire events been dropped during the competition?
     4. Are there records that must be declined due to [Regulation 9i2](https://www.worldcubeassociation.org/regulations/#9i2)?
     5. What was the main event at the competition?
-While this is submitted to WCAT during the competition page submission, this is prior to the competition taking place.
+While this is submitted to the WCAT during the competition page submission, this is prior to the competition taking place.
 The WRT needs to know **how** a main event was treated as such during the competition.
 This is not necessary if the main event was 3x3x3.
-    6. If there is anything else of importance for the Results Team, please don’t hesitate to include it; the more detailed, the better.
+    6. If there is anything else of importance for the WRT, please don’t hesitate to include it; the more detailed, the better.
 14. Clearly outline anything irregular with the results submission, such as edits you made manually to the JSON file.
-15. Click "Submit Results" to send the results to WRT.
+15. Click "Submit Results" to send the results to the WRT.
 You and all other Delegates of the competition will receive a confirmation email that the results have been submitted.

 ### Requesting Changes to Competition Results